 - 1. Where the Tax Increment Equivalent Program is administered as a grant, the grant may be issued upon completion of the eligible works on an annual basis for a period of 10 years on a depreciating basis, and in accordance with the requirements of this Plan. - 2.
 Where the Tax Increment Program is administered as a loan, the loan may be issued prior to construction or works, and at the discretion of the Town.
-Additional requirements regarding a loan under this Program are found below in the eligibility requirements. - 3.
-Additional requirements for payment are found in the following section and in Part 5 of this Plan.

-- Section 4.1 General Eligibility
+- 1. Section 4.1 General Eligibility

 Criteria shall apply to this program.

-- 2. The Tax Increment Equivalent

-Program shall not be combined with

-any other financial incentive program

-of this Plan.
+- 2. The Tax Increment Equivalent Program shall not be combined with any other financial incentive program of this Plan.

 - 3. The Tax Increment Equivalent

 Program is offered to eligible

 applicants only where it can be

 demonstrated that a substantial

 increase in municipal property taxes

 will occur due to development or

 redevelopment.

 - 4. A grant administered under the Tax Increment Equivalent Program shall represent a percentage of increased taxes payable resulting from the improvements.
-Owing to this, the total value of the work completed and the amount of the municipal portion of the taxes paid prior to, and after renovation would have to be known.

-- 5. An eligible applicant shall ensure that a post-improvement assessment of the property is undertaken.
+Owing to this, the total value of the work completed and the amount of the municipal portion of the taxes paid prior to, and after renovation would have to be known. - 5.
+An eligible applicant shall ensure that a post-improvement assessment of the property is undertaken.
 Using the post-improvement assessment, Town staff shall determine the difference between the amount of municipal taxes prior to the development or redevelopment and the amount of municipal taxes to be paid after completion of the associated works.
-Subsequent increases in assessed value or increases to the mill rate are not eligible to be used to determine the grant or loan value.

-- 6. A grant administered under the Tax Increment Equivalent Program will be issued in accordance with a grant schedule and provided to the

-- registered owner of the property on an annual basis. - 7.
+Subsequent increases in assessed value or increases to the mill rate are not eligible to be used to determine the grant or loan value. - 6.
+A grant administered under the Tax Increment Equivalent Program will be issued in accordance with a grant schedule and provided to the registered owner of the property on an annual basis. - 7.
 A grant may be issued on an annual basis over a maximum period of up to 10 years.
-The percentage of property tax increment issued as a grant in any one year is at the sole discretion of the Town, but ultimately the amount will be reduced until it reaches 0%.
+The percentage of property tax increment issued as a grant in any one year is at the sole

+- discretion of the Town, but ultimately the amount will be reduced until it reaches 0%.
 For clarity, in year one, the amount of a grant may equal up to 100% of the tax increment.
 In subsequent years, the amount shall decrease 10% per year until it reaches 0%. - 8.
 An annual grant shall not be issued until all property taxes owing for each year are fully paid.
 If a property tax installment is missed or payment is late, the Town reserves the right, without notice and at its own discretion, to terminate all future grant payments. - 9.
 An annual grant shall not be based upon occupancy or changes in occupancy. - 10.
 An annual grant shall not be recalculated based on tax increases resulting from general reassessments, changes in tax legislation or increases in the mill rate. - 11.
-If the property is sold, in whole or in part, before the grant period lapses, the subsequent owner is not entitled to future grant payments, however exceptions may be made at the Town's discretion subject to the agreement.

-12. The Town shall not pay an annual grant which exceeds the municipal portion of the property tax collected in any year on the increased assessed value.
+If the property is sold, in whole or in part, before the grant period lapses, the subsequent owner is not entitled to future grant payments, however exceptions may be made at the Town's discretion subject to the agreement. - 12.
+The Town shall not pay an annual grant which exceeds the municipal portion of the property tax collected in any year on the increased assessed value.